-In the meantime, I was trying to get internet to work out on the boat.
-The week of HotHotHotSpot that we paid for was not working at all.
-I went to the Purple Turtle bar to try to sort it out.
+We struggled to get internet going in Dominica.
+We bought a week of HotHotHotSpot but it was not working at all.
+I went to the Purple Turtle bar in Portsmouth to try to sort it out.
 The Purple Turtle has amazing wifi – I was able to make several calls to family and catch up on all the internets!
-By the end of the day, HotHotHot was working, and with our Bad Boy Wifi extender we could get the Purple Turtle wifi on the boat, and then PAYS offers a wifi too.
-None of them are fast on the boat, so we ended up paying for the Winet wifi (2.5 Mb/s) but if we really need fast internet we would go to Purple Turtle again (12 Mb/s).
+We ended up paying for the Winet wifi (2.5 Mb/s) but if we really need fast internet we would go to Purple Turtle again (12 Mb/s).

 We had arranged with Titus to take the Indian River Tour.
 This is the main attraction here in Portsmouth.
 It is a national park, so you have to have a certified guide.
 Our guide’s name was Marcus.
 He was extremely knowledgeable about the flora and fauna.
 The tour was a one-mile row ending at the Bush Bar for a drink and then back down.
 It’s a beautiful jungle.
 The tour was $5USD per person for the park fee and then $20 USD to Marcus, plus we tipped him.

 Wednesday we arranged through Titus a tour around the island.
-We were picked up at 8:30 and met our tour guide, Dylan.
-We were in the van with four other people, two French-Canadian cruisers and a couple in a charter, a German woman, and man from the east coast of Africa.
+The bus picked us up at 8:30 and met our tour guide, Dylan.
+We were in the van with four other people, two French-Canadian cruisers and a couple in a charter, a German woman, and a man from the east coast of Africa.
 Everyone except us spoke French and the man from Africa didn’t speak much English, so Dylan did the tour bilingually.